obonaventure/cnp3/book/lan/ethernet.rst

        if o!= P :  ForwardFrame(F,o)

-.. sidebar:: Security issues with Ethernet hubs and switches
+.. note:: Security issues with Ethernet hubs and switches

  Ethernet hubs have the same drawbacks as the older coaxial cable from a security viewpoint.
 A host attached to a hub will be able to capture all the frames exchanged between any pair of hosts attached to the same hub.
  Ethernet switches are much better from this viewpoint as thanks to the selective forwarding, a host will usually only receive the frames destined to itself and the multicast, broadcast and unknown frames.
 However, this does not imply that switches are completely secure.
 There are unfortunately attacks against Ethernet switches.
 From a security viewpoint, the `MAC address table` is one of the fragile elements of an Ethernet switch.
 This table has a fixed size.
 Some low-end switches can store a few tens or a few hundreds of addresses while higher-end switches can store tens of thousands of addresses or more.
 From a security viewpoint, a limited resource can be the target of Denial of Service attacks.
 Such attacks are unfortunately also possible on Ethernet switches.
 A malicious host could overflow the `MAC address table` of the switch by generating thousands of frames with random source addresses.
 Once the `MAC address table` is full, the switch needs to broadcast all the frames that it receives...
 At this point, an attacker will receive unicast frames that are not destined to its address.
 The ARP attack discussed in the previous chapter could also occur with Ethernet switches [Vyncke2007]_.
 Recent switches implement several types of defences against these attacks, but they need to be carefully configured by the network administrator.
 See [Vyncke2007]_ for a detailed discussion on security issues with Ethernet switches.